DaniJFerr/My_README_Generator/README.md

 Is the application that dynamically generates a professional README.md file from a user's input

 - This project is the bootcamp final project for the modeule 11
-- The was create as way to pracite my skills using node.js
+- The project was created as way to pracite my skills using node.js
 - I have learned how to use npm mudules as inquerer, fs and promise

 ## Table of Contents (Optional)